-Critical Correspondence initiates a project dedicated to examining dance in the museum today, its politics, economics, and aesthetics.
-Acknowledging a long history of cross-pollination between dance and the visual arts–some driven by artists, some by institutions–our hope is to create a forum, based in a dance institution, for the voices of those affected by and [...]
+In 2013, Critical Correspondence initiated a project dedicated to the examination of dance in the museum today–its politics, economics, and aesthetics.
+Acknowledging a long history of cross-pollination between dance and the visual arts–some driven by artists, some by institutions–our hope is to create a forum, based in a dance institution, for the voices of those [...]

 From the CC editors

-Co-editors Nicole Daunic and Abigail Levine are committed to diverse forms of writing that engage with the ephemeral nature of performance.
+Co-editors Abigail Levine and Will Rawls are committed to diverse forms of writing that engage with the ephemeral nature of performance.
 In the coming year, we will concentrate discussion around dance's encounters-with other artistic practices, theoretical and political frames, and institutions-to provide space and structure to engage, debate, and consider the effects and possibilities for the field.
 We invite submissions that imaginatively and critically examine the processes and histories of artists and communities in the U.S. and abroad.